 Niagara Falls is a stunning natural attraction that many travelers can’t wait to see.
-Not only is it an incredible example of how nature and landscape collide, it’s a destination packed with things to do and see, making a great weekend getaway or mini family vacation.
+Not only is it an incredible example of how nature and landscape collide, but it’s also a destination packed with things to do and see, making a great weekend getaway or mini family vacation.

-As there are so many attractions competing for your attention when planning a trip to Niagara Falls, we wanted to make it easier for your to decide what things to prioritize by giving you a “what not to miss” list.
+As there are so many attractions competing for your attention when planning a Niagara Falls vacation, we wanted to make it easier for you to decide what things to prioritize by giving you a “what not to miss” list.

 There are numerous tours available that let you experience these majestic waterfalls in a variety of ways.
 Many require advanced tickets, so make sure to plan ahead.
 It’s also a good idea to read up on practical tips for visiting Niagara Falls as you’re planning.

 Planning your trip to Niagara Falls?